-If you asked anybody what they know about Uganda, the answer will absolutely be the Mountain Gorillas.
+Mountain Gorillas and Chimpanzee tracking are absolutely Uganda’s Pride.
+If you asked anybody what they know about Uganda, the answer will definetly be the Mountain Gorillas.
 However many tourists who have visited Uganda have got more than Gorillas.
 At some point Winston Churchill named Uganda “The Pearl of Africa”.
 Uganda is one of the few places in Africa that you can get up-close and personal with the endangered mountain Gorillas.

 The Bwindi Forest Impenetrable National park is 331sq.kms a rainforest that inhabits half of the 880 remaining endangered mountain Gorillas in the world.
 Uganda also shares a group of mountain gorillas with Rwanda in the mghahinga National park on the extreme end south of the country.

 This group located on the north-west of the park consists of three (3) families and these are the pioneer families to be tracked.
 These are;

 - The Mubare family consists of seven members including one silverback.
 Mubare is the oldest habituated gorilla group in Uganda.
 They were found in the Mubare hills, deep in Bwindi forest, and fully habituated in 1993.

 - Habinyanja family, 15 members including two silverbacks.
 The Habinyanja group was first visited by tourists in 1999.
 The name comes from “Nyanja” which is the local word for ‘body of water’.
 It refers to the swamp in Bwindi Impenetrable Forest where the group was first sighted.

 - Rushegura family, 19 members including one silverback.
 The Rushegura gorilla family was brought together in 2002, after one of the silverbacks from the Habinyanja group decided to break away.